-More and more these days, our focus in this semi-arid climate is turning to water-wise landscapes.
+More and more these days, our focus for Denver landscape designs in this semi-arid climate is turning to water-wise landscaping projects.
 Homeowners are embracing this concept by re-envisioning their yards as meadows.
 “Meadows are less maintained and look more natural,” says Lifescape Garden Manager Ali Pougiales, “with lots of tall grasses and wildflowers—what you might see when you’re driving out of the city to the foothills.

-Tip: Enticed by the wildness of a meadow… but not sold on the wildness as your yard?
+Tip: Enticed by the wildness of a meadowscape, but not sold on the wildness as your yard?
 Consider this compromise: If you’ve got even a quarter acre, you can mow a border path around the meadow to make your personal prairie look more contained.
 “You can be the neighbor that cares a lot about your yard and have a meadow that looks intentional,” Pougiales says.

 Connect with our experts today at https://lifescapecolorado.com/ about managing your meadow landscape.